MARKHOR: CHARACTERISTICS, BEHAVIOR AND REPRODUCTION

 In India, it is illegal to hunt Markhor but they are poached for food and for their horns, which are thought to have medicinal properties.
 Markhor have also been successfully introduced to private game ranches in Texas.
 Unlike the auodad, blackbuck, nilgai, ibex, and axis deer, however, markhor have not escaped in sufficient numbers to establish free-range wild populations in Texas. +

-Markhor Conservation
+Markhor Humans, Predators and Conservation

-The International Union for the Conservation of Nature and Natural Resources has classified the markhor as an endangered species, meaning it is in danger of facing extinction in the near future if conservation efforts are not maintained.
 There have been different estimates as to how many markhors exist but a global estimate put the number at less than 2,500 mature individuals.
 There are reservations in Tajikistan to protect the markhors.
 In 1973, two reservations were established.
-The Dashtijum Strict Reserve (also called the Zapovednik in Russian) offers markhor protect across 20,000 ha.
-The Dashtijum Reserve (called the Zakasnik in Russian) covers 53,000 ha.
-Though these reserves exist to protect and conserve the markhor population, the regulations are poorly enforced making poaching common as well as habitat destruction.
+The Dashtijum Strict Reserve (also called the Zapovednik in Russian) offers markhor protect across 20,000 hectares.
+The Dashtijum Reserve (called the Zakasnik in Russian) covers 53,000 hectares.
+Though these reserves exist to protect and conserve the markhor population, the regulations are poorly enforced making poaching — as well as habitat destruction — common .
 [Source: Wikipedia +]

 Although markhors still face ongoing threats, recent studies have shown considerable success with regards to the conservation approach.
 The approach began in the 1900s when a local hunter was convinced by a hunting tourist to stop poaching markhors.
 The local hunter established a conservancy that inspired two other local organizations called Morkhur and Muhofiz.
 The two organizations expect that their conversations will not only protect, but allow them to sustainability use the markhor species.
 This approach has been very effective compared to the protect lands that lack enforcement and security.
 In India, markhor is fully protected (Schedule I) species under Jammu and Kashmir’s Wildlife (Protection) Act of 1978. +